artizan-paipfood/paip/doc_slang.md

 # Config
 autodoc:
   enabled: true # enable this feature
-  locales: # only generate these locales
+  locales: # only generate comments for these locales
     - en
     - de
 ➤ Recasing

 By default, no transformations will be applied.